 Small claims cases in New York are heard in the Small Claims Part (Civil Court, Cities -- including New York City; District Court, Nassau and Suffolk Counties; Justice Court, Rural Areas) or Commercial Small Claims (City Courts and District Courts).

-In New York, the defendant may file a written answer within five days or receiving the plaintiff's claim, but only if a counterclaim ($5,000 max) is being filed.
+In New York, the defendant must file a written answer within five days or receiving the plaintiff's claim, but only if a counterclaim ($5,000 max) is being filed.
 Otherwise, an answer is not required.

 You are allowed to have an attorney represent you in small claims court in New York.

 Eviction cases are not allowed in small claims court in New York, but must be heard by a higher court.